donnerluetjen/datawell/README.md

 # DataWell

-Creates and maintaines a stack of data to refer to.
+Creates and maintains a stack of data to refer to.

 ## Requirements and Feature